See inside: $47.9M estate is Indiana’s most expensive listing - NewsBreak

 See photos of the sprawling property courtesy of Key Associates Signature Realty:

-The estate has 15 beds and 16.5+ baths and a three-car garage.Airbnb removes ‘slave cabin’ Mississippi rental
+The estate has 15 beds and 16.5+ baths and a three-car garage.These are the 10 best states to retire in 2022: Study

 It comes with many amenities but ones to highlight are large stone fire pits, a garden amphitheater, shooting range, basketball court, horseshoe pits, mature forest canopy with wooded trails for mountain biking or ATV riding, and many gathering places to be able to enjoy the views of the property.